LawleyFall2017/230-fall2017/Schedule.md

   - [GIF Finder Application](weekly_materials/week10/js9hw-gif-finder.md)

 ## <a name="week11">Week 11</a> (Nov 7/9): JQuery & JQueryUI
 A great deal of the Javascript on the web uses a freely-available library of code called JQuery (which, in fact, was originally written by an RIT student!).
-This week we'll look at JQuery and how to use it in your pages.
+This week we'll look at JQuery (and its sister library, jQueryUI), and learn how to use it in your web pages.

-- **Tuesday/Thursday Exercise**: You'll implement two JavaScript web apps, and then recreate them using JQuery and JQueryUI.
+- **Tuesday Exercises**
+  - [Magnetic Poetry Exercise 1]: You'll learn how to write a magnetic poetry JavaScript app.
+  - [Magnetic Poetry Exercise 2]: You'll modify the app to use jQueryUI.

 ## <a name="week12">Week 12</a> (Nov 14/16): Specialized JavaScript Libraries
 This week we'll talk about a number of specialized JS libraries, including some used for games, and some used